martial-god/Benny-Scraper/README.md

 ### Known Site Limitations

 MangaKatana currently gives me the most reliable manga results.
 Some other manga sites can return scrambled chapter images, so a completed download does not always mean the images are in the right order.
 External sites also change without notice.
 If a previously working site stops loading, please open a [broken site report](https://github.com/martial-god/Benny-Scraper/issues/new?template=broken-site.yml).

+WebNovel support is limited to text novels.
+Manga and comics hosted on WebNovel use a different reader and are not currently supported.

 ## Requirements